ralphjsmit/laravel-seo/README.md

 Structured data is a very vast subject, so we highly recommend you to check the [Google documentation dedicated to it](https://developers.google.com/search/docs/appearance/structured-data/search-gallery).

 Structured data can be added in two ways:
-- Construct custom arrays of the structured data format, which is then rendered in JSON with the correct tags on the right place by the package.
+- Construct custom arrays of the structured data format, which is then rendered by the package in JSON on the correct place.
-- Use one of the 2 pre-defined templates (`Article` and `BreadcrumbList`).
+- Use one of the 3 pre-defined templates to fluently build your structured data (`Article`, `BreadcrumbList`, `FaqPage`).

 ### Adding your first schema